 Item responds to these sub-outcomes: Not applicable

-Services need to consider the cost of food and staffing to set up and oversee a Breakfast Club.
+Services should consider the cost of food and staffing in setting up and running breakfast clubs.

-A breakfast club should be implemented in accordance with the Victorian Early Years Learning and Development Framework, in particular the following practice principles:
+Program/practice descriptions and details: breakfast clubs should be implemented in accordance with the VEYLDF, in particular the following practice principles:

-breakfast clubs are fully flexible and can be tailored to local contexts, particular age groups, cultural preferences, dietary needs etc. In Australia, the program is adapted to suit services in each state.
+Program adaptability: breakfast clubs can be easily adapted - catering, for example, to particular age groups, cultural preferences or dietary needs.
+In Australia, the program is adapted to suit services in each state.

-Staffing: services may need to consider how staff will organise their time to run this program, with consideration of extra working hours and backfill costs.
+Staffing: services should consider how staff will organise their time to run the program, and the potential cost of extra working hours and backfill.